gogryphon/gryphoonmoon/doc/developer-notes.md

   virtual bool disconnect(NodeId id) = 0;
   ```

-### Internal interface naming style
+- For consistency and friendliness to code generation tools, interface method

-- Interface method names should be `lowerCamelCase` and standalone function names should be
+  names should be `lowerCamelCase` and standalone function names should be
   `UpperCamelCase`.

-  *Rationale*: consistency and friendliness to code generation tools.

   Examples: